B-J-R-C/CTD-React-Kiwi2/README.md

 To Do - an app for task organisation
 Clone repo
 do a "npm create vite@latest ./ -- --template react"
-then do some "npm install
-  npm run dev"
+(please note you will only run this command the first time to create the file structure and required files, after that you can just clone and do npm install etc) then do some "npm install" git add . npm run dev